ace280/MIMUL_SAM_pirolease/README.md

 ## Requirements

-Get a PC with at least a NVIDIA GeForce 1050.
+Get a PC with at least a NVIDIA GeForce 1060.
 Install the latest drivers for it.
 It is advised to have your PC up to date.
 Install git and miniconda.
-Windows Terminal is advised for windows users.
-Debugging can be performed with Visual Studio Code and its Python Suite.
+Windows Terminal with Powershell is advised for windows users.
+Debugging can be performed with Visual Studio Code and its Python extensions.

 You can follow the installation here: https://www.scivision.dev/conda-powershell-python/.
-Essentially you need these three commands (in Windows Terminal, Powershell, or CMD):
+Essentially you need these three commands (in Windows Terminal with Powershell, or CMD):

 ```bash
 winget install --id=Anaconda.Miniconda3 -e